Budjhete/Xojo.ORM/README.md

     Return "id"

 #### Handling multiple primary keys (or none)
 It often happens that models have multiple column as a primary key or simply does not have any.
-To implement those behaviours, just overload PrimaryKey and return an array of primary keys.
+To implement those behaviours, just overload PrimaryKeys and return an array of primary keys.
+By default, an array containing ORM.PrimaryKey is returned.

-In ModelUser.PrimaryKey
+In ModelUser.PrimaryKeys
     Return Array("username", "email")

 If your model has no primary key, just return an empty array

-In ModelUser.PrimaryKey
+In ModelUser.PrimaryKeys
     Return Array()

 All right!
 At this point, your models are ready-to-use!
 But not so fast, as we can make things better.